-Time Warner View Bio »
+Warner Media View Bio »

 Michelle is the Senior Vice President of Talent Management and the Head of Corporate Human Resources at Time Warner Inc. These roles include responsibility for executive development, talent management and succession planning, change management as well as strategic human resource business partnership.